Infer properties from accessor methods.

 In this way, users of your class can always expect to find accessors named get_* and set_*, and properties corresponding to those accessors for basic attributes that don’t need any extra information.

 The second criterion is that the property must have a name which is not already in use.
-This guarantees that nothing you explicitly add to your class will be overwritten, and it gives you the ability to customize how certain properties are defined if you’d so like.
-Note that this criterion does not apply to properties that autoprop itself created.
-This really just means that if you overwrite some accessors defined in a superclass, you’ll get new properties that refer to the overridden accessors and not be left with stale references to the superclass accessors.
+This guarantees that nothing you explicitly add to your class will be overwritten, and it gives you the ability to manually customize how certain properties are defined if you’d so like.
+This criterion does not apply to superclasses, so it is possible for properties to shadow attributes defined in parent classes.

 Download the file for your platform.
 If you're not sure which to choose, learn more about installing packages.